Ravbug/UnityHubNative/wxWidgets/docs/msw/install.md

    for more details.

    NOTE: For parallel builds, i.e. using `-jN` make option, please run
+         the make command first without the `-jN` option and with `setup_h` target specified, e.g. `mingw32-make ... setup_h`.
+Only after that run the make command with the same wxWidgets build options but now with the `-jN` option and without `setup_h` target, e.g. `mingw32-make -j4 ...`.
-         `mingw32-make -jN ... setup_h` first and then rerun the full make command without `setup_h` at the end to work around a bug in the current makefiles.
+         All this is necessary to work around the bug in the makefile.

 2. To verify your build, change the directory to `samples\minimal` and run the same mingw32-make command (with the same parameters there),